rrovetto/The-Orbital-Debris-Ontology/README.md

 ## Author / Creator / Developer - Contact
 [Robert J. Rovetto](http://orcid.org/0000-0003-3835-7817) - [Space Ontologist](https://purl.org/space-ontology)
 _Conceptual Engineering, Knowledge modeling, Terminology_

-### Support
-If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
-Financial support is needed to sustain development.

 ## Warranty
 No warranty.
 No liability.
 All content, work and products are subject to revision.
 No claims to completeness.